railsbridgesd/railsbridgesd/README.md

 ## Gotchas

 - If you can't install the bundle, you might be missing the `bundler` gem.
-  `gem install bundler` to install it
+Run `gem install bundler` to install it.